jaanga/moving-manuals/dev-notes.md

 2016-01-21

-Most technical aspects seem to be undercontrol
+Most technical aspects seem to be under control

 The creation of objects, their various locations, and their frame by frame tweening